 No. PRIORITY DESCRIPTION RESPONSIBLE DIRECTORATE Cemetery Aberdeen cemetery needs fencing.
-4 Disaster Management Disaster of informal settlement in Riemvasmaak.
-3 Electricity The Riemvaasmaak informal settlement needs to be electrified.
-2 Multipurpose Centre Multi-purpose Centre in Asherville in front of Snowdrop Street including the library.
-5 RDP Houses Building of RDP houses in the following areas: Riemvasmaak Behind Kollie Koeberg 6 RDP Houses Rectification of asbestos in Asherville and Koebergville.
-7 Road Tilp street this road is very bad; it needs to be tarred.
+Disaster Management Disaster of informal settlement in Riemvasmaak.
+Electricity - Multipurpose Centre Multi-purpose Centre in Asherville in front of Snowdrop Street including the library.
+RDP Houses Building of RDP houses in the following areas: Riemvasmaak Behind Kollie Koeberg RDP Houses Rectification of asbestos in Asherville and Koebergville.
+Road Tilp street this road is very bad; it needs to be tarred.
 Arm Street needs to be tarred.
 Potholes Snowdrop Street.
 Snowdrop Street needs a sign for a waterfall.

-1 Water The infrastructure needs to be upgraded and be levelled to accommodate the uphill houses.
-8 SMME's Training and support of small business.
+Water The infrastructure needs to be upgraded and be levelled to accommodate the uphill houses.
+SMME's Training and support of small business.
 Land release-lease agreements for small scale farmers.
 Skills development.
-9 Ward committees Training of ward committeesAppointment of CDW
+Ward committees Training of ward committeesAppointment of CDW